tslocke/hobocentral/agility-tutorial.markdown

 # Hobo Tutorial -- Agility

 The full source code for the Agility app is available at [http://github.com/tablatom/agility](http://github.com/tablatom/agility/tree/master).
+(NOTE: This is the old version!
+Not yet updated for Hobo 0.8.
+The tutorial itself *is* updated for Hobo 0.8 though)

 In this tutorial we'll be creating a simple "Agile Development" application -- _Agility_.
 The application tracks projects which consist of a number of user stories.
 Stories have a status (e.g. accepted, under development...) as well as a number of associated tasks.
 Tasks can be assigned to users, and each user can see a heads-up of all the tasks they've been assigned to on their home page.